6 Drool-Worthy Grains for Impressive Muscle Gains

-As various recently dubbed “superfoods” crowd the supermarket aisles these days, some quite nutritious grains are still behind the trend remaining somewhat obscure as to how they can benefit our bodies.
-OK, we get it!
-A grain-based bowl doesn’t sound like the tastiest dinner option when you first hear about it.
-But, if we get past the myth surrounding their bland taste and focus on grains’ muscle properties instead, we’ll see that the possibilities can be quite appetizing.
-But, let’s quit yapping and take a look at 6 grains for impressive muscle gains.
+As various recently dubbed “superfoods” crowd the supermarket aisles, certain quite nutritious grains are still behind the trend, remaining somewhat obscure as to how they can benefit our bodies.
+And, yes, we get it!
+A grain-based meal doesn’t sound like the tastiest dinner option.
+But, if we focus on their muscle-building properties instead, we'll see that there's more to grains than meets the eye.
+So, let’s quit yapping and take a look at the top six grains for impressive muscle gains.

-Once unknown to the public eye, amaranth has recently gotten the attention it deserves.
-This tasty grain is chock full of protein as it packs 9 grams per cup.
-In fact, one study suggests that consuming amaranth may help you increase your body growth compared to maize consumption.
+Believe it or not, it's not long that the century-long grain we know as amaranth got the attention it deserves.
+Besides tasting awesome, this tasty grain is chock full of protein as it packs 9 grams per cup.
+So, it comes as no surprise that amaranth can help increase muscle growth compared to other mainstream grains such as maize.
 Talk about a natural way to buff!

-Despite its tiny size (they are about the size of poppy seeds), Teff grains have turned into the next big thing for those seeking a gluten-free alternative in their life.
-Even though Teff is famous for its starch content, it’s also rich in protein.
-Just by taking a quick look at its nutrition board, we can see that Teff is a rich source of dietary protein which promotes muscle building down the line.
-In fact, one cup of this tiny grain contains as much as 51% of the daily recommended value.
+Despite its tiny size (they are about the size of poppy seeds), Teff grains have turned into the next big thing in the gluten-free world.
+Despite being mostly known for its starch content, Teff is also rich in protein.
+More specifically, one cup of this tiny grain contains as much as 51% of the daily recommended value.

 A great addition to any risotto meal, Freekeh is wheat harvested earlier than usual.
 From then on, the grains are roasted and, thus, pack a smoky flavor that jazzes up your muscle-friendly meals.
 But, that’s not all that makes Freekeh freakin’ awesome!
 This ancient grain is about to knock quinoa out of the rice cooker as it is super high in fiber and protein (hello, muscles!) and super low in fat.
 To put it simple terms, Freekeh is a smart option for those who want to make their gym time worth as they can both lose weight and enhance muscle mass.
 So, ready to get your Freekeh on?